ietf-wg-ppm/draft-ietf-ppm-dap/draft-gpew-priv-ppm.md

 run the aggregate initialization flow to accomplish two tasks:

 1. Recover and determine which input report shares are invalid.
-1. For each valid input report share, initialize the VDAF preparation process.
+1. For each valid report share, initialize the VDAF preparation process.

 An invalid report share is marked with one of the following errors: